-A missional community (MC for short) is a family of servant missionaries sent on mission by God as disciples who make disciples.
+A missional community (MC for short) is a family of servant witnesses sent on mission by God as disciples who make disciples.

 WHAT IS A MISSIONAL COMMUNITY?

 Every missional community identifies a group of people whom they believe God is sending them to love, serve, and share Jesus with.
 It could be a neighborhood or network of relationships.
 Some choose to love and serve local schools, while others will identify people they already are in regular relationship with.
-We want to see every aspect of our city blessed by God's people: business, arts, education, sports, recreation, and social services.
+We want to see every place where we live, work, learn and play blessed by God’s people on God’s mission.

 FREQUENTLY ASKED QUESTIONS